serginogal/RobotIn/README.md

 ## Features

-- Display a table of robots with columns for name, username, email, and address
+- Display a table of robots with columns for Status, Name & Id, Last Updated, Location, Battery and Connection
 - Pagination of the table data
+- Selection of number of rows in table data
-- Search bar to filter the table data by name, username, or email
+- Search bar to filter the table data by name and assembly id
 - A hero section with a button to open a desktop app

 <p align="right">(<a href="#readme-top">back to top</a>)</p>